gem/oq-irmt-qgis/svir/help/source/14_driving_the_oqengine.rst

 is simply providing the expected loss for a specified frequency of occurrence (or return period), for each asset.

+.. note:: All layers created loading data from OQ-Engine outputs contain metadata that can be visualized within the "Layer Properties" panel.
+   The "Title" of the calculation can be found in the "Identification" tab.
+   Dozens of other parameters that are specific for each calculation type are stored in the "Keywords" tab.

 Other kinds of outputs (e.g. hazard curves and uniform hazard spectra) can be visualized in the OpenQuake IRMT Data Viewer (see :ref:`chap-viewer-dock`).